Why Use Current Software Components?

 The same discussion arises for development tools and programming language versions.

 I have a strong opinion about upgrades.
 You should always use the current version of all components included in your product.
-The only discussion is the timely when and never the if.
+The only discussion is the timely when and never the statement if.

 Be realist, if your product is successful, you have to upgrade before the components are obsolete.
 Otherwise, your application will become a geriatric solution.